candoom/fosdem17_workshop/README.md

 In this README you will find explained the required steps to prepare your own testing environment to follow the workshop and play with ReaR and DRLM installation.

+You can find the workshop at the following URL: https://archive.fosdem.org/2017/schedule/event/backup_dr_drlm/

 ## Requirements

 - Install Virtualbox and the extension pack from here: https://www.virtualbox.org/wiki/Downloads